 Gandhi wrote, “Our culture is a treasure-house of such great values as are hardly found in other cultures.
 We have not given its due recognition; we have seen it and learned about it disregarding its proper study and undermining its values.
 We have almost discarded it by not conducting ourselves according to its tenets; [but] without the conduct, more intellectual knowledge is just like a corpse that may be preserved as the mummy.
 It seems good to look at, but fails to inspire.”

-Since Independence, Indians themselves have become increasingly keen to promote their sense of national identity and cultural unity and in consequence, there has been a revival of interest in indigenous folk arts, especially in the realm of music and dance.
+Since Independence, Indians themselves have become increasingly keen to promote their sense of national identity and cultural unity.
+In consequence, there has been a revival of interest in indigenous folk arts, especially in the realm of music and dance.
 We must never forget our rich cultural heritage of our ancient seers, philosophers, and sages and abide by those rules, regulations, and lifestyles.

 Suggested Read: Culture and Tradition of Indian States